cdeep-tech/Mad-Lab-RR/README.md

 # Mad-Lab-RR
-This is the Mobile Application Development
+This is the Mobile Application Development Projects